 Go to the OAuth 2 page to better understand how it works.

-In your Jumpseller Admin, go to the Apps section and click on the Developers tab:
+In your Jumpseller Admin, go to the Apps section, scroll to the Owned apps section.

 Copy and save your App’s id and secret anywhere.
 You are going to need it later for the OAuth 2 flow.